-Water games for kids are a must for any outdoor summer party or gathering, they are a good way to cool everyone off, are inexpensive and don’t need much time to set up.
-Here are 10 Wicked Water Games for Kids (that will entertain for hours!):
+Water games for kids are a must for any outdoor summer party, play date or gathering – they are a good way to cool everyone off, are inexpensive and don’t need much time to set up.

 #1.
 Make a Slip and Slide

 You’ll need a big plastic sheet or tarpaulin spread out on the ground, ideally on a slope.
 Use a small amount of an inexpensive bottle of shampoo or liquid soap and drizzle over the tarp to make it slippy, then start the hose running.

 #2.
 Make Giant Bubbles to Stand Inside